Collinwood: Collinwood–Nottingham

 What was once the industry-heavy of the two sections, Collinwood–Nottingham, commonly known as South Collinwood, is roughly bounded between E. 134th Street on the west and Euclid Creek on the east, the Collinwood Railroad Yards and tracks to the north, Woodworth Avenue to the southwest, and roughly Roseland Avenue to the southeast.
 The location of the Five Points, where Ivanhoe Road, St. Clair Avenue, and E. 152nd Street intersect, is the central business district of the neighborhood, and is also the location of Collinwood High School, whose sports teams are aptly named the Railroaders.
 Although today it is largely African American, South Collinwood has historically been an enclave of European immigrants, as well as migrants from the Southern United States.

 South Collinwood at one time was home to large concentrations of Eastern Europeans, and in particular, a large Slovenian community.
 The boyhood home to eventual Cleveland mayor and Ohio governor and senator, George Voinovich, the Slovenian neighborhood was centered on St. Mary of the Assumption Church, and the Slovenian Home, both located on Holmes Avenue.
-Slovenian Polka King Frankie Yankovic, a South Collinwood native, played live polka music in many of the taverns and dance halls in the area.
+America's Polka King Frankie Yankovic, a South Collinwood native, played live polka music in many of the taverns and dance halls in the area and owned a music bar.